opensearch-project/project-website/_posts/2025-05-05-plan-execute-agent.md

 The workflow consists of the following steps:

-1. A user provides the plan-execute-reflect agent with a task.
+1. A user provides a task to the plan-execute-reflect agent.
 2. The plan-execute-reflect agent forwards the task to the planner LLM.
 3. The LLM returns a plan (a series of steps to execute).
 4. The plan-execute-reflect agent forwards the first step of the plan to the executor agent.
 5. The executor agent executes the steps and returns the response.
 6. The plan-execute-reflect agent forwards the result of the executed step and the original plan to the planner LLM.
 7. The planner LLM either returns the final result or a refined plan.
-8. If the planner LLM returns the final result, the results is returned to the user.
-Otherwise, the planner LLM returns a new plan and executes the steps (steps 4--7 on the diagram) until it has enough information to complete the task and return the result.
+8. If the planner LLM returns the final result, the result is returned to the user.
+Otherwise, the planner LLM returns a new plan and executes steps 4--7 until it has enough information to complete the task and return the result.

-For more technical details, see [this issue](https://github.com/opensearch-project/ml-commons/issues/3745).
+For additional technical details, see [this issue](https://github.com/opensearch-project/ml-commons/issues/3745).

 Now let's see the plan-execute-reflect agent in action by simulating a real-world scenario.
 We'll walk through how it handles a practical problem by identifying an issue in a system and finding its root cause.